 To avoid long-term repair costs, a simple way to circulate air through an attic is with ridge vents.
 By installing soffit vents behind or above your gutter system, air is then able to enter your attic, and through the natural forces of wind and thermal convection this air then circulates through your attic and exits through the peak of your roof through ridge vents.
 This floating exchange of air keeps your attic cool in the summer and dry in the winter, and the wind outside can even expedite this process by sucking out any warm air and moisture more quickly.
 These vents work all year long and are often designed to blend in with your roof so that they become invisible to onlookers.

-Need to find a pro for your Attic Ventilation?Find Pros
+Ready to start your Attic Ventilation?Find Pros

 Don’t Break the Seal